DavidKrau/terraform-provider-simplemdm/docs/resources/assignmentgroup.md

 - `apps` (Attributes Map) Optional.
 List of Apps assigned to this group (see [below for nested schema](#nestedatt--apps))
 - `apps_push` (Boolean) Optional.
 Installs associated apps to associated devices.
 A munki catalog refresh or MDM install command will be sent to all associated devices.
 Defaults to true.
 - `apps_update` (Boolean) Optional.
 Updates associated apps on associated devices.
 A munki catalog refresh or MDM install command will be sent to all associated devices.
 Defaults to true
 - `attributes` (Map of String) Optional.
-Map of Custom Configuration Profiles and values set for this Device Group
+Map of Attributes and values set for this Group
 - `auto_deploy` (Boolean) Optional.
 Whether the Apps should be automatically pushed to device(s) when they join this Group.
 Defaults to true
 - `devices` (Set of String) Optional.
 List of Devices assigned to this Group
 - `priority` (String) Optional.
 The priority (0 to 20) of the assignment group.
 Default to 0